Live Betting – Live Action

 What are the Drawbacks of Live Betting?

-Probably one of the biggest drawbacks of live betting and the best ways to describe it is, FUD or frenzy.
+Probably one of the biggest drawbacks of live betting is, FUD or frenzy.
 FUD stands for fear, uncertainty and doubt.
-Originally, a marketing term used to cast doubt over a competitor’s product, it has gained popularity in recent times with cryptocurrency traders where constantly shifting markets, sentiment and volatility, lead traders to become fearful, uncertain and doubting their decisions.
 When it comes to live betting, punters will be faced with a constantly shifting landscape as the game or match unfolds.
 This, in turn, leads to uncertainty and doubting one’s decisions.
 For example, before a match starts, you have your favourite team and place a wager that they will win.
 The game begins, and your team concedes a goal in the first few minutes.
 Immediately, the fear of losing becomes a reality, but you stay strong to your belief they will make up the points and win.
 Suddenly, they concede another goal before it’s even half-time; now the uncertainty begins.
 During half-time, you want to avoid losing, so you place a bet the other way to try hedge your original bet.
 Then, during the second half, your team scores and you start doubting your decisions and whether you should make more bets to win or should you have placed the hedge bet in the first place.
 As you can see, the frenzy or FUD has kicked in.
 As the saying goes: “Bet with your head and not your heart”.

 Another challenge that many punters face with live betting is not being able to stick to a plan.
 Many bettors will have a clear plan, system or strategy before the game.
 However, once the game begins, the situation on the ground may require a new strategy or plan.
-For some people, they are able to adapt and enjoy the adrenalin rush, but for others, this can be totally unsettling and lead to poor betting decisions.
+For some people, they are able to adapt and enjoy the adrenalin rush, but for others, this can be totally unsettling and lead to poor betting decisions and may lead to problem gambling.

 Live Betting on Different Sports